alopresto/slides/README.md

     - Latest NiFi release: 1.1.0

-* Secure IoT Command, Control, and Exfil with Apache MiNiFi -Presented at OpenIoT Summit / Embedded Linux Conference 2017, Portland, OR
+* Secure IoT Command, Control, and Exfil with Apache MiNiFi
+    - Presented at OpenIoT Summit / Embedded Linux Conference 2017, Portland, OR

 * Apache NiFi and MiNiFi: Edge to Core
     - Presented at Future of Data Sydney Meetup, Sept 2017